belgacemchandoul/EmotiScan/README.md

 # EmotiScan - Emotion and Sentiment Analysis Tool

 <p>EmotiScan is a web-based application designed to analyze the emotions and sentiments of any text.
 Utilizing powerful machine learning models, this tool allows users to extract insights from text data by detecting the emotional tone and sentiment breakdown (positive, negative, or neutral) from any input text.</p>
+<p>Note that translation feautures have been removed due to API's runtime errors and server failure</p>

 [![image](https://github.com/user-attachments/assets/6e0cc852-3027-42dc-904d-1f23649c401b)
 ](https://emotiscan.netlify.app/)